aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/insert-range/_index.md

 ## **Insert Ranges And Shift Cells Right**

-Insert a range and shift cells right as the following codes with Aspose.Cells:
+Insert a range and shift cells right using the following code with Aspose.Cells:

 ```javascript
 const path = require("path");